jar-ben/amusic/README.md

 #### CADET
 Download CADET [6] from https://github.com/MarkusRabe/cadet and build it.
 Copy the binary of cadet to the folder amusic/tools/.

+#### UWrMaxSat
+Download UWrMaxSat [7] https://github.com/marekpiotrow/UWrMaxSat and build it.
+Copy the binary of uwrmaxsat to the folder amusic/tools/.

 Note that we use also a single MUS extractor muser2 [2]; we distribute its binary with our tool (you do not have to build it).
-After installing all the necessary tools, the folder amusic/tools/ should contain four binaries: caqe, muser2-para, qratpre+, cadet.
+After installing all the necessary tools, the folder amusic/tools/ should contain five binaries: caqe, muser2-para, qratpre+, cadet, and uwrmaxsat.

 ## Running our tool
 You can run the tool via "python3 counter.py <input_file>", e.g.: